What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{The atomic-molecular phase transition of hydrogen}

-{Dense molecular gas as traced by HCN is found to be correlated with star formation tracers \citep[e.g.][]{gao04,wu05}.
-If this relation is causal in nature,} molecular gas may be required to form stars (e.g.~\citealt{schruba11}, although see \citealt{glover12} and \citealt{krumholz12c} for an alternative view), implying that a star formation threshold could be related to the phase transition of H{\sc i} to H$_2$ \citep{elmegreen94b,schaye04,blitz04,krumholz09c}, which at solar metallicity occurs at $\Sigma\sim10~\msun~{\rm pc}^{-2}$. {This is the only theory that predicts a constant SFR per unit molecular mass (see \S\ref{sec:obs}).} {However, the density scale for the phase transition decreases with increasing metallicity \citep{krumholz09b}, and hence should be even lower than $10~\msun~{\rm pc}^{-2}$ in the central bulge region \citep[e.g.][]{brown10}.
-The bulk of the gas mass in the CMZ resides at higher surface densities and is indeed observed to be molecular \citep[e.g.][]{morris96}.
-We therefore rule out the atomic-to-molecular transition at $\Sigma\la10~\msun~{\rm pc}^{-2}$ as the cause for a suppressed SFR in the CMZ, because the surface density is much higher in the central $1$~kpc of the Milky Way}.}
+Dense molecular gas as traced by HCN is found to be correlated with star formation tracers \citep[e.g.][]{gao04,wu05}.
+If this relation is causal in nature, molecular gas may be required to form stars (e.g.~\citealt{schruba11}, although see \citealt{glover12} and \citealt{krumholz12c} for an alternative view).
+In that case, the low SFR in the CMZ may be caused by the existence of a star formation threshold due to the phase transition of H{\sc i} to H$_2$ \citep{blitz04,krumholz09c}.
+At solar metallicity, this transition occurs at $\Sigma\sim10~\msun~{\rm pc}^{-2}$.

+The idea that the presence of molecular gas determines the SFR is a corollary of the \citet{bigiel08} relation, i.e.~${\rm SFR}\propto M_{\rm mol}$, where $M_{\rm mol}$ is the molecular hydrogen mass.
+This is the only relation that predicts a constant SFR per unit molecular mass and thereby fits the SFR in the CMZ (see \S\ref{sec:obs}).
+However, the surface density scale for the phase transition decreases with increasing metallicity \citep{krumholz09b}, and hence should be even lower than $10~\msun~{\rm pc}^{-2}$ in the central bulge region \citep[e.g.][]{brown10}.
+A quick look at Table~\ref{tab:prop} reveals that gas in the CMZ resides at much higher surface densities and indeed it is observed to be molecular \citep[e.g.][]{morris96}.
+We therefore rule out the atomic-to-molecular transition at $\Sigma\la10~\msun~{\rm pc}^{-2}$ as the cause for a suppressed SFR in the CMZ.